Microsoft-Build-2016/CodeLabs-Office/Module3-OfficeAddins/README.md

     _Localhost_

-1. If your browser displays certificate warning, click **Continue to this site (not recommended)**, then view the certificate details and **manually install the self-signed certificate**.
+1. If your browser displays certificate warning, click **Continue to this site (not recommended)**, then view the certificate details and **manually install the self-signed certificate into the Trusted Root Authorities store**.

 	![Certificate Error](Images/Mod3_CertError.png?raw=true "Certificate Error")